top of page

 Aung.jpeg

 Aung Phyo (Valère): Aung is a local actor here in Rochester.
-He boasts several prior credits with DVC (Dream/Visualize/Create), but this will be his first production with the Company Theatre; he is so excited to be a part of it!
+He boasts several prior credits with DVC (Dream/Visualize/Create), but this will be his first production with The Company Theatre; he is so excited to be a part of it!

 Kiley.jpeg